Last Updated on December 1, 2022

 To run audit trail and to program the lock, via a laptop, software, an interface cable and a laptop need to be purchased.
 The software is installed on the laptop and it is then taken out to the lock for programming or retrieval of an audit trail.
 If you have a lot of users and multiple doors, the additional cost to support this is spread out per door, so it’s not too bad.
 For single doors this becomes a very expensive option but may be your only option for narrow style doors.

-Advantages: This is our favorite lock for doors that support standard sized door hardware.
+Advantages: This is our favorite lock for standard doors.
 It is the least expensive lock when you want everything you can get.
 It supports audit trail, up to 5000 users, scheduling, etc… and can be controlled/programmed by your phone via Bluetooth or a wireless connection.

 Disadvantages: If you just need the “meat and potatoes” (single pin-code entry in a commercial grade lock) this lock costs quite a bit more than the other options.
 There is no support support for narrow style storefront doors or doors with panic bars installed.